zxol/react-component-publish/README.md

 ## To test your component in another project (locally), before publishing to npm:

-build this project:
+Build this project:

 ```
 npm run build
 ```

-in this project's root directory, type:
+In this project's root directory, type:

 ```
 npm link